nurse using sonogram on patient's heart

 Curriculum

-The clinical training emphasizes the diagnosis and management of acute and chronic respiratory diseases, with emphasis on the practical application of pulmonary physiological and biologic principles to all aspects of critical care, consultative chest medicine, rehabilitation, pulmonary hypertension, lung cancer, and sleep medicine.
-During pulmonary blocks, fellows will evaluate and manage a breadth of common and rare pulmonary illnesses, learn pulmonary and sleep physiology and develop expertise in advanced pulmonary procedures.
-During critical care blocks, fellows will manage our intensive care units gaining experience in all aspects of critical care management, end of life care, ultrasonography and procedures.
+The Pulmonary and Critical Care Medicine Fellowship curriculum emphasizes the diagnosis and management of acute and chronic respiratory diseases, with emphasis on the practical application of pulmonary physiological and biologic principles to all aspects of critical care, consultative chest medicine, rehabilitation, pulmonary hypertension, lung cancer, and sleep medicine.
+During pulmonary blocks, fellows will evaluate and manage a breadth of common and rare pulmonary illnesses, learn pulmonary and sleep physiology, and develop expertise in advanced pulmonary procedures.
+During critical care blocks, fellows will manage our intensive care units (ICUs) gaining experience in all aspects of critical care management, end of life care, ultrasonography, and procedures.
+Hands-on experience, advanced simulation and ultrasound training, a challenging didactic program, and fellow-tailored research and elective blocks are integral to our training program.

-An equally important aspect of our program is training fellows to independently and expertly perform a vast array of pulmonary and critical care procedures.
-Our training program includes in-depth preparation in:
+An important aspect of our program is training fellows to independently and expertly perform a vast array of pulmonary and critical care procedures, including in-depth preparation in:

 • Intubation with video and direct laryngoscopy